Sung Hyang-sim: Career

 Sung started playing football at age 12 at a state junior sports school.
 In 2013, she played for North Korea at the 2013 AFC Under-14 Girls Regional Championship East Region and received an award as the Most Valuable Player at the tournament.
-After this she played in the 2013 AFC U-16 Women's Championship and the 2014 FIFA U-17 Women's World Cup.
-In 2016, she was a part of North Korea's 2016 FIFA U-17 Women's World Cup squad, where she was awarded the Silver Ball for her performance.
+She later played in the 2013 AFC U-16 Women's Championship and the 2014 FIFA U-17 Women's World Cup.
+In 2016, she was part of North Korea's 2016 FIFA U-17 Women's World Cup squad, where she was awarded the Silver Ball for her performance.
 Later that year, she was part of North Korea's 2016 FIFA U-20 Women's World Cup team and came on as a substitute in the final against France.
-Sung chooses to wear the number 2 as her squad number.
+Sung chooses to wear the number 2 shirt.

 In 2017, Sung made her senior debut for the North Korea women's national football team against China and scored a goal after coming on as a substitute.
 The same year, she was nominated by AFC for the Asian Player of the Year and Asian Young Footballer of the Year awards, eventually winning the latter one.
 This came after she scored six goals at the 2017 AFC U-19 Women's Championship, was the top scorer and named Most Valuable Player at the tournament.